raquo/Airstream/README.md

 #### Extending Observables

-If you need a custom observable that depends on another Airstream observable, you can subclass WritableEventStream or WritableSignal.
+If you need a custom observable that depends on another Airstream observable, you can subclass `WritableEventStream` or `WritableSignal`.
 See existing classes for inspiration, such as `MapSignal` and `MapEventStream`.

-You will likely want to mix in `SingleParentObservable` trait and either `InternalTryObserver` (for signals) or `InternalNextErrorObserver` (for streams).
+You will likely want to mix in the `SingleParentObservable` trait and either `InternalTryObserver` (for signals) or `InternalNextErrorObserver` (for streams).
 Then you will just need to implement `onTry` (for signals) or `onNext` / `onError` (for streams) methods, which will be triggered when the parent observable emits.
-In turn, those methods should call `fireValue`, `fireError` or `fireTry` to make your custom observable emit a value.
-Also, for signals you will need to implement `initivalValue` which you should derive from the parent observable's current value (NOT from the parent observable's `initialValue`).
+In turn, those methods should call `fireValue`, `fireError` or `fireTry` to make your custom observable emit its own value.
+Also, for signals you will need to implement `initialValue` which you should derive from the parent observable's **current** value (NOT from the parent observable's `initialValue`).

 If you want to put asynchronous logic in your observable, make sure to have a good understanding of Airstream transactions and topoRank, and consult with other asynchronous observables implementations such as `DelayEventStream`.

-If your custom observable does not depend on any Airstream observables, e.g. if you're writing a compatibility layer for another streaming library, you generally should be able to use the simpler [Custom Sources](#custom-sources) API.
+If your custom observable does not depend on any Airstream observables, e.g. if you're writing a compatibility layer for a third party library, you generally should be able to use the simpler [Custom Sources](#custom-event-sources) API.

 ##### Accessing protected members